mtlynch/mtlynch.io/content/posts/logpaste/index.md

 I combined [SQLite](https://sqlite.org/index.html), [Litestream](https://litestream.io/), and [Docker](https://www.docker.com/).

 My tool is called [LogPaste](https://logpaste.com).
 It allows users to generate shareable URLs for text files.
-I use it in my open-source [KVM over IP device](https://tinypilotkvm.com) to give users an easy way to share diagnostic logs with me.
+I use it in my open-source [KVM over IP device](https://tinypilotkvm.com) so that users can easily share diagnostic logs with me.

-Sharing text files isn't exactly revolutionary, but serverless data replication is exciting.
-Here's a demo of me migrating my LogPaste app server from [Heroku](https://www.heroku.com/) to [fly.io](https://fly.io).
-There's no database server or data migration step, but all of my data persists between hosts:
+Sharing text files isn't exactly revolutionary, but serverless data replication might be.
+Here's a demo of me migrating my LogPaste app server between two separate hosting platforms: [Heroku](https://www.heroku.com/) and [fly.io](https://fly.io).
+There's no database server or data migration step, but all of my data persists between platforms:

 <script id="asciicast-I2HcYheYayeh7aHj23QSY9Vyf" data-speed="2.0" data-size="medium" data-cols="80" src="https://asciinema.org/a/I2HcYheYayeh7aHj23QSY9Vyf.js" async></script>

 The best part is that I didn't need to modify my app's code at all.
 It just writes to a local SQLite database, and Litestream magically handles data replication in the background.

-In this post, I'll explain how I integrated Litestream into my app and how you can do the same to replace your expensive, complicated database server.
+In this post, I'll explain how I integrated Litestream into my app and how you can do the same to replace your expensive, complicated database servers.

 ## Data persistence for people who hate database servers

-I created LogPaste because all the existing [open-source text sharing services](https://github.com/awesome-selfhosted/awesome-selfhosted#pastebins) relied on an external database server.
 My shameful programmer secret is that I can't maintain a database server.

 I've been building my own software products and services for the past eight years, and I've never used a database server in production.
-I don't want to be responsible for backups or software upgrades, so anything that requires a server is a dealbreaker for me.
+I don't want to be responsible for backups or software upgrades, so anything that requires MySQL, Postgres, or Redis is a dealbreaker for me.

 Instead, I've always used Google-managed datastores like Cloud Datastore, Firebase, and Firestore.
 But every few years, Google builds a totally new datastore solution, deprecates its old one, and [dumps all the migration work onto its customers](https://medium.com/@steve.yegge/dear-google-cloud-your-deprecation-policy-is-killing-you-ee7525dc05dc).
 I didn't want to create another service on top of a tech stack that Google would probably kill off soon.